 Restaurant Recommendations

-- Nickel’s Pit BBQ – BBQ meals, craft beer and live music in a historic building
+- Nickel’s Pit BBQ – BBQ meals, craft beer and live music in a historic building.

-- Jerlando’s Ristorante – Family-run restaurant styled to look like an Italian piazza
+- Jerlando’s Ristorante – Family-run restaurant styled to look like an Italian piazza.

-- Thai Elephants – Traditional Thai dishes
+- Thai Elephants – Traditional Thai dishes.

-- Babcha’s Pierogies – Homemade pierogies, cabbage rolls and kielbasa
+- Babcha’s Pierogies – Homemade pierogies, cabbage rolls and kielbasa.

-- Blue Pointe Grille – Lakefront dining located in the Watkins Glen Harbor Hotel
+- Blue Pointe Grille – Lakefront dining located in the Watkins Glen Harbor Hotel.

-- Seneca Cheese Company – Wine and cheese bar with terrace
+- Seneca Cheese Company – Wine and cheese bar with terrace.

 Where To Stay

-- Budget Inn Watkins Glen – budget
+- Cheap – Budget Inn Watkins Glen

-- Lakeside Resort – private cabins
+- Private cabins – Lakeside Resort

-- Longhouse Manor B&B – luxury
+- Luxury – Longhouse Manor B&B

-- Watkins Glen Harbor Hotel – luxury
+- Luxury – Watkins Glen Harbor Hotel

 Camping Options